 How do you get language practise when native speakers are genuinely hard to come by?
 Simple idea, but very effective: Find other learners My friend Brandon initially had this very issue with his project to learn Icelandic.
-It’s a country of just 300,000 people, and they are not so likely to be on language […]MORE
+It’s a country of just 300,000 people, and they are not so likely to be on language learning […]MORE

 Let’s be honest.
 I can take it.
 Americans aren’t exactly known for our foreign language ability.
 Often, we speak English and we simply expect the rest of the world to do so as well.
 There are many reasons why this problem has developed, but that’s not the purpose of this article.